-Luckily, this is a famous location and many local photographers brave the overgrown jungle hike to shoot together.
+Luckily, this is a famous location, and many local photographers brave the overgrown jungle hike to shoot together.
 In fact, most of them are polite and kind enough to bring you there if you ask.
-Just watch out for spider wraps and honeycombs, and be sure to follow the reflective ribbon on the trees as a guide.
+Just watch for spider wraps and honeycombs, and follow the reflective ribbon on the trees as a guide.

 The best season to photograph Braemar Hill is summer at sunset.